-Coordinator: Dr Graham Eyres
+Co-ordinator: Dr Graham Eyres

 Eligibility: Food Science (FOSC) and Consumer Food Science (CFSC)

-Students will work in teams (2-3 students) to design a beer recipe and process plan to obtain a set of target characteristics (e.g. alcohol %, colour, bitterness, flavour, etc.).
+Students will work in teams (2–4 students) to design a beer recipe and process plan to obtain a set of target characteristics (e.g. alcohol percentage, colour, bitterness, flavour, etc.).
 Students will brew this recipe and then follow the fermentation through to finished beer, measuring various analytical and quality measures during the process.

-- Beer styles and their origins.
+- Beer styles and their origins

-- Designing a beer recipe and process plan.
+- Designing a beer recipe and process plan

 This module is worth 50% of a 20 credit paper, as follows;

-- Proposal assignment – 10%
+- Proposal assignment – 15%

-- Group presentation - 10%
+- Individual performance – 10%